trampgeek/jobe/README.md

 questions by plugging the Jobe server hostname into the CodeRunner administrator settings, replacing the default value of `jobe2.cosc.canterbury.ac.nz`.

 However, Jobe can also be used standalone.
-The `testsubmit.py` program shows how it can be invoked from a Python client.
-There are also two other simpler clients provided in this repository: `simpletest.py` and `minimaltest.py`.
+The `simpletest.py` program shows how it can be invoked from a Python client.

 Note that the POST request
 payload must a JSON object with a *run_spec* attribute as specified in the document *restapi.pdf*.
 For example, the following POST data runs the classic